Summer Tuition Remission On-Campus

 Next Steps: If Awarded STR

 - If you have been awarded STR please register with for you courses at Student Services, Lyons Hall.
 Please bring you BAIC stamped (for approval) course approval form to Student Services to register for your courses.
 It is your responsibility to pay the $45 registration fee which can be done via check, money order, or cash.
 Payment via eagle card is not accepted.
-For registration information, please click here.
-Once you have registered for class, please return the pink copy or photocopy of your registration form to Mrs. Rosaleah Brown Gresham
+To register visit our registration information page.
+Once you have registered for class, please return the pink copy or photocopy of your registration form to the front desk.

 Next Steps: If Waitlisted